 public class SecureContainer extends Object implements Serializable

-as it is stored as an object.
+A SecureContainer has to be completly Serializable as it is stored as an object.
 It contains a hashmap

 that encrypts any key-value pairs before they are added.
 You can extend this class to pass additional data to be